-- 1. That the Children, Education, Library and Safeguarding Committee consider and approve the revised Children and Young People's Plan 2016-20 as summarised in 1.1 to 1.11 and contained in Appendix A. - 2.
-That the Children, Education, Library and Safeguarding Committee delegates authority to the Commissioning Director for Children and Young People to work with partners to develop an action plan and implement the new Children and Young People's Plan.
+1. That the Health and Wellbeing Board endorses the revised Children and Young People's Plan 2016-20 as summarised in 1.1 to 1.11 and contained in Appendix 1.

+2. That the Health and Wellbeing Board notes that authority has been delegated to the Commissioning Director for Children and Young People, from Children's, Education, Libraries and Safeguarding Committee, to work with partners to develop an action plan and implement the new Children and Young People's Plan.